stouffer/EvoGeoModules/manuscript/reviews.md

 little movement between areas.
 The definition used here seems to be largely separate from an ecological definition of a region.

-> We have clarified this part (**x**).
-The definition put forth by the reviewer is correct in some context, but does not apply to our problematic -- we feel that our use of continental/regional/local is appropriate, and have therefore kept the wording as it is.
+> We have sought to clarify this part in the revised manuscript (**x**).
+Though we agree that definition put forth by the reviewer is correct in some context, it does not apply to the phenomena that we are aiming to quantify because XXX and YYY.
+As such, we feel that our use of continental/regional/local is more appropriate and accurate, and have therefore opted to keep the wording as it is.

-146-148: Since the interaction described here is an antagonistic one I’m not sure how community assembly would favor co-occurrence.Where does the selection come in?
+146-148: Since the interaction described here is an antagonistic one I’m not sure how community assembly would favor co-occurrence.
+Where does the selection come in?
 If it’s just that specialist parasites can only occur on the suitable host I would refer to that as environmental filtering.

-> Parasites need hosts, so we expect a positive association within a pair.
-We have clarified this notion (**x**), and removed the word selection, which can be problematic if interpreted strictly as natural selection (which was not the case here, but we thank the reviewer for pointing out this possible semiotic issue).
+> Parasites fundamentally need hosts to survive, so we expect a positive association within a pair.
+We have clarified this notion in the text (**x**), and also removed the word selection, which can be problematic if interpreted strictly as natural selection.
+Though this was not the case here, we thank the reviewer for pointing out this possible point of confusion.

 148 on the contrary?